 Regular Implementation Reviews are required under the RMP.
 The Committee is initiating the first Implementation Review for North Pacific Bryde's whales since the original Implementation was completed in 2007.
 This Implementation Review was originally scheduled for 2013.
 However, in 2012, the Committee postponed the Implementation Review until 2016 to allow additional sightings and genetics data to be available and analysed (IWC, 2013b).
-The Committee has agreed that this will be a full Implementation Review and established a Steering Group under Donovan to guide it and to plan for an Intersessional Workshop next year.
+The Committee has agreed that this will be a full Implementation Review and established a Steering Group under Donovan (SG-4; see Annex V for Terms of Reference and membership) to guide it and to plan for an Intersessional Workshop next year.

-Details of work to be undertaken both before and during the 2017 Annual Meeting are given in Annex D, Item 3 and summarised in Table 5.
+Details of work to be undertaken both before and during the 2017 Annual Meeting are given in Annex D, item 3 and summarised in Table 5.